pgillich/grafana-tree-panel/CONTRIBUTING.md

 The skeleton was created by <https://www.npmjs.com/package/@grafana/toolkit>.
 The typical developing use cases are described there.
 Jest snapshot is also used, so snapshots can be updated by `--updateSnapshot` option.

+### Debug

+Console logs can be enabled by setting `const enableConsoleLog = false;` in `src/module.test.tsx`.

 ## Kubernetes client

 The official [@kubernetes/client-node](https://www.npmjs.com/package/@kubernetes/client-node) does not run in browser, because the `os.constants.signals` is needed, but [browser-os](https://www.npmjs.com/package/browser-os) does not provides it.
-There is similar issue with [browser-stream](https://www.npmjs.com/package/browser-stream).
+There is a similar issue with [browser-stream](https://www.npmjs.com/package/browser-stream).

-The workaround is generating only the model of [@kubernetes/client-node](https://www.npmjs.com/package/@kubernetes/client-node) by `generate-client.sh`, which is forked from <https://github.com/kubernetes-client/javascript/blob/master/generate-client.sh>.
+The workaround is: generating only the model of [@kubernetes/client-node](https://www.npmjs.com/package/@kubernetes/client-node) by `generate-client.sh`, which is forked from <https://github.com/kubernetes-client/javascript/blob/master/generate-client.sh>.

 ### Docker Compose